Charles Wilkes: The Exploring Expedition

 In 1841 the Exploring Expedition went on to the West Coast of North America, exploring the Strait of Juan de Fuca, Puget Sound, the Columbia River, San Francisco Bay, and the Sacramento River.
 The first American Independence Day celebration west of the Mississippi River was held at Dupont, Washington, on July 5, 1841.
 The expedition then sailed to the Ellice Islands (now known as Tuvalu), visiting Funafuti, Nukufetau and Vaitupu.
 The expedition returned to the U.S. East Coast by way of Borneo, Singapore, the Philippines, the Sulu Archipelago, Polynesia and the Cape of Good Hope, reaching New York on June 10, 1842.

-After having circumnavigated the earth, the last U.S. all-sail naval mission to do so, the Exposition had logged some 87,000 miles, losing two ships and 28 men.
+After having circumnavigated the earth, the last U.S. all-sail naval mission to do so, the Expedition had logged some 87,000 miles, losing two ships and 28 men.
 Upon his return, Wilkes was court-martialed for the loss of one of his ships on the bar at the mouth of the Columbia River, for the general mistreatment of his subordinate officers, and for excessive punishment of his sailors.
 A major witness against him was ship doctor Charles Guillou.
 He was acquitted on all charges except for excessive punishment of men in his squadron.
 For a short time, he was attached to the U.S. Coast Survey, but from 1844 to 1861, he was chiefly engaged in preparing the official report on the Exploring Expedition.

 His Narrative of the United States Exploring Expedition (5 volumes and an atlas) was published in 1844.
 He edited the scientific reports of the Expedition (19 volumes and 11 atlases, 1844–1874) and was the author of Vol. XI (Meteorology) and Vol. XXIII (Hydrography).
 Alfred Thomas Agate, engraver and illustrator, was the designated portrait and botanical artist of the expedition.
 His work was used to illustrate the Narrative of the United States Exploring Expedition.
 The Narrative contains much interesting material concerning the manners, customs, political and economic conditions of the people in many places then little known.
 Wilkes' 1841 Map of the Oregon Territory pre-dated John Charles Fremont's first Oregon Trail pathfinder expedition guided by Kit Carson during 1842.

 Other valuable contributions include James Dwight Dana's three studies on Zoophytes (1846), Geology (1849) and Crustacea (1852–1854).
 Moreover, the specimens and artifacts brought back by Expedition scientists led to the founding of the Smithsonian Institution collection.
 In addition to many shorter articles and reports, Wilkes published the major scientific works Western America, including California and Oregon (1849) and Voyage Round the World: embracing the principal events of the narrative of the United States Exploring Expedition in one volume: illustrated with one hundred and seventy-eight engravings on wood (1849), and Theory of the Winds (1856).